umarhassan-mitodl/21h.390-fall-2022/content/pages/instructor-insights.md

 ### Breakdown by Major

-Most students were pursuing degrees or concentrations in history or in the {{% resource_link "1c48a191-d8aa-4ff2-8b90-3297eada67a0" "HASTS" %}} program; the remainder were studying architecture or urban studies and planning.
+Most students were pursuing degrees or concentrations in history or in the [HASTS](https://hasts.mit.edu/) program; the remainder were studying architecture or urban studies and planning.

 ## How Student Time Was Spent